 Fifty years into the 1967 Israeli occupation of the West Bank and Gaza, it is important to understand the lesser known aspects of this apparatus.
 The focus of the workshop is on the administration of environmental injustice in the occupied Palestinian West Bank.
-(Registration required.)
+Dates: February 7 and 8, 2019.

 Irus Braverman, Professor, William J. Magavern Faculty Scholar, University at Buffalo School of Law

 Rarely highlighted by international media and seemingly marginal in comparison to the deadly stakes of safety issues in this region, concerns about land, water, air, afforestation, and wildlife are in fact central to the administration of the occupation in the West Bank as well as to the broader relationships performed there.
 This workshop will examine environmental justice issues in the West Bank through legal, historical, anthropological, geographical, and cultural perspectives.
 Although several human rights reports exist on such matters like water and waste in the West Bank (e.g. Al-Haq 2015; B’Tselem 2017), there is very little academic scholarship on this topic.
 Our workshop, and the collection of essays that will emerge from it, will provide a first-of-its kind attempt to address some of these issues from an interdisciplinary perspective.
 We will engage scholars from varying disciplinary and geographical contexts to explore both the empirical and the theoretical questions at stake, with a strong emphasis on the nexus of justice, environmental governance, and occupation regimes.